BlueHatbRit/scaffold/docs/proposal.md

 As this will be a solo project, code reviews will not be possible so the project will use TDD/BDD in appropriate places to ensure the quality of the system on a functional level.

-# Deliverables and priorities

-The features that this project includes are quite few in number to stick close to an MVP.
-They are intended to be wrapped into a full shippable product.
-There is also plenty of room for future expansion and additional features if time permits or the project continues.
-The core deliverables at the end of this project are below with further features in the next section.

-1. User account management for applications - Account registration, authenticated sessions, and session verification.
-2. Feature flag service - Feature flagging based on user accounts to include features such as:
-  - Simple on/off toggle.
-  - Customisable account levels and gating, ie: pro users, trial users, staff users.
-  - Scalable shipping such as rolling out to a small percentage of the user base to test to ensure system stability.

-# Potential extension or future features

-Many further tools and features will help to take the pain away from developing software.
-Below is another priority list which can be stacked under the above list of core features.

-1. JSON Data Storage - Store a small amount of data against each user in JSON format with the ability to retrieve and update it at will.
-2. Exception/error tracking - Send up exception/error stack traces and have alerts
-3. Data export system - If a product does well, they may wish to move to their own infrastructure.
-A basic way to export data is a good gesture of will to customers and makes it less of a commitment to begin an application with Shrapnel.

-# Likely tools and technologies of choice
+# Potential tools and technologies

-There is a huge range of tools and technology choices out there for this sort of product.
-I've listed some of the core technologies below that may be used.
+There are a huge range of tools and technology choices out there for this sort of product.
+Below is a potential stack

 * Ruby and Ruby on Rails - Main application server for the web console and api
 * MySQL - Persistent data storage
-* Redis - Session store
+* Redis - As a session store
 * Amazon Web Services - Hosting infrastructure and scalability tools, this will cover hardware requirements other than development machines
 * Travis CI - Continuous integration and deployment
 * GitHub - Git hosting and project management
 * Git - Version control system
 * DataDog - Infrastructure monitoring

-There will be no additional funding required nor additional support from external companies.
+The majority of the spending on this project will be for server infrastructure but no funding will be required as prices should be relatively minimal.

 # Special risk consideration

 The application will be storing user data and hashed passwords.
 As a result, ethical approval may be required by the universities ethical approval committee.
+Decisions will need to be made as to the best approach for storing passwords, possibilities include BCrypt hashing.